Today I would like to introduce you to one of my favorite dishes from my homeland: Tafelspitz, a national dish from Austria.

 If you don't want to discard the carrots, set them aside and slice them.
 Then, return the sliced carrots to the soup.

-Now you can serve the soup with an addition of your choice.
-(I opted for a noodle soup here).
 You can also use frittatas, liver dumplings, semolina gnocchi, here.
 Whatever you fancy.
 Afterward, present the Viennese Tafelspitz with roasted potatoes, apple horseradish, and chive sauce.

 🇦🇹 If you are looking for more authentic Austrian recipes, you can find them in our Austrian recipe category. 🇦🇹